stackitcloud/stackit-sdk-go/README.md

 ## Authentication

+There are multiple ways to authenticate:

+- Token flow
+- Key flow (recommended)

+### Token flow

-There are multiple ways to authenticate.
-Currently, the _token-flow_ is supported: The SDK will first try to find a token in the `STACKIT_SERVICE_ACCOUNT_TOKEN` env var.
+The SDK will first try to find a token in the `STACKIT_SERVICE_ACCOUNT_TOKEN` env var.
 If not present, it will check the credentials file located in the path defined by the `STACKIT_CREDENTIALS_PATH` env var, if specified, or in `$HOME/.stackit/credentials.json` as a fallback.
 If the token is found, all the requests are authenticated using that token.